ElijahBallou/ElijahBallou.github.io/index.md

 ## About My Mentor

-Dr. Juan E. Gilbert,is the Andrew Banks Family Preeminence Endowed Professor and Chair of the Computer & Information Science & Engineering Department at the University of Florida where he leads the Computing for Social Good Lab.
+Dr. Juan E. Gilbert, is the Andrew Banks Family Preeminence Endowed Professor and Chair of the Computer & Information Science & Engineering Department at the University of Florida where he leads the Computing for Social Good Lab.